-- PRC was contracted by the Hawai’i Division of Forestry and Wildlife to write a restoration plan for the ‘Alalā or Hawaiian Crow.
+‘Alalā (Hawaiian Crow) release plan.
+PRC was contracted by to write a restoration plan for the ‘Alalā or Hawaiian Crow.
 The ‘Alalā is extinct in the wild but over 100 birds exist in captivity.
 This plan will provide comprehensive methods to guide habitat restoration and management, releases of ‘Alalā back into the wild, and post-release monitoring and management, with the goal of restoring a self-sustaining wild population.
-The plan is scheduled for completion in August 2013, and releases are planned for 2014.
+Partners: the Hawai’i Division of Forestry and Wildlife, USFWS and San Diego Zoo Global.